icornelius/boethius2019/index.md

 Due date tbd in late March.

-# Schedule of classes and readings
+# schedule of classes and readings
 We will meet in the ITW seminar room on the ground floor of the library except as indicated in the schedule below.
 I will be out of town on March 8: we must decide whether and how to reschedule that meeting.
 If we decide to reschedule, we may give a meeting each to Thomas More and Justus Lipsius (currently combined on March 1).